The Best Comfort Techniques for Back Labor - Baby Chick

 Husband doing rebozo sifting on his pregnant wife's belly.

-Rebozo sifting is a traditional Mexican technique of pelvic massage, sifting, or jiggling helps correct the baby’s position.
-For an example of this technique, watch this video.2
+Rebozo sifting is a traditional Mexican technique of pelvic massage, sifting, or jiggling that helps correct the baby’s position.2 For an example of this technique, watch this video.

 Beautiful doula rubbing the back of a pregnant woman

-Lower back massage can help to alleviate the pain and pressure of back labor.
+Lower back massage can help alleviate the pain and pressure of back labor.
 Firmer pressure is usually the most helpful, but every woman will require something different for their body.
-Your partner, doula, or massage therapist can do this as often as needed.
+Your partner, doula, or massage therapist can do this as often as needed.3

 Black and white image of a loving husband supporting and coaching his wife through an intense home birth.

-Whether in the shower or a tub of warm water, hydrotherapy can help relieve back labor pain.
-Resting in a tub is a wonderful way to help mom take a lot of the pressure off her pelvis as well.
+Whether in the shower or a tub of warm water, hydrotherapy can help relieve back labor pain.1 Hydrotherapy can greatly decrease the discomfort of back labor and is generally safe.9,10 However, you must take caution to avoid scalding or burns with hot water.9,11 Resting in a tub is a wonderful way to help mom take a lot of the pressure off her pelvis as well.

 Husband doing counter pressure on his wife's lower back.

-It may sound strange, but applying firm counter pressure in the area that hurts can help relieve back labor pain.
-A support person can use both hands to press firmly into the lower back or sacrum area, or you can roll up a towel or use a tennis ball against a wall and press your back against it.
+It may sound strange, but applying firm counter pressure in the area that hurts can help relieve back labor pain.1 A support person can use both hands to press firmly into the lower back or sacrum area.
+You can also roll up a towel or use a tennis ball against a wall and press your back against it.

 Pregnant women leaning over on her couch using a heating bag on her back and wet washcloths on her neck and forehead.

-A heated rice sock (maybe with some essential oils, like lavender) or an ice pack can offer mom some quick relief of back labor pain.
+A heated rice sock (maybe with some essential oils, like lavender) or an ice pack can offer mom some quick relief from back labor pain.1,7

 Husband doing a double hip squeeze on his pregnant wife's hips.

 This is a well-loved technique for relieving back pain in labor.
-Your support person will use their hands to squeeze together mom’s hips.
-The movement flares the position of the pelvis slightly, allowing the baby to adjust his position.
+Your support person will use their hands to squeeze together your hips.12 The movement flares the position of the pelvis slightly, allowing the baby to adjust their position.

 Lower Back Physical Therapy with TENS Electrode Pads, Transcutaneous Electrical Nerve Stimulation.
 Electrodes onto Patient's Lower Back

-A TENS Unit is a handheld device that sends pulses through electrodes on pads attached to mom’s back.
-The unit helps to stimulate mom’s nerves and relieve pain.
-Using a TENS Unit during labor has been done since the 1970s, and many doulas are trained to use them safely.3
+A TENS unit is a handheld device that sends pulses through electrodes on pads attached to mom’s back.
+The unit helps stimulate mom’s nerves and relieve pain.
+Using a TENS unit during labor has been done since the 1970s, and many doulas are trained to use them safely.4,5

 Pregnant woman sitting backwards on a chair.